Evil Con Carne: Premise

 Hector Con Carne (voiced by Phil LaMarr), a wealthy crime lord and evil genius bent on world domination and the League of Nations, was caught in an explosion instigated by his nemesis, Cod Commando (Maxwell Atoms), a soldier for the Secret Paramilitary Organized Response Kommand (S.P.O.R.K.).
 The explosion scattered most of his body across the world.
 He was rescued by his assistant, mad scientist Major Dr. Ghastly (Grey DeLisle), who placed his only two surviving organs, his brain and stomach, into a pair of containment units.
 These were later installed into Boskov (Frank Welker), a bear from a Russian circus, giving Hector's brain partial control over Boskov's own will.

 Hector, Ghastly, and his military leader, General Skarr (Armin Shimerman), then created a secret laboratory on an island with a bunny-shaped mountain known as "Bunny Island" (a parody of Ernst Stavro Blofeld's lair in the James Bond movies).
 Gathering an army, Con Carne resumed his quest for world domination and made a new goal: to find his missing body parts.
-The group's schemes typically end in failure, often due to the behavior and conflicts within the trio: Skarr is tired of being directed by Hector and wishes to overthrow him; Ghastly cares more about her unrequited love for her boss than world domination; while Hector is narcissistic, megalomaniacal and generally abusive towards his henchmen.
+The group's schemes typically end in failure, often due to the behavior and conflicts within the group: Skarr is tired of being directed by Hector and wishes to overthrow him; Ghastly cares more about her unrequited love for her boss than world domination; Hector himself is narcissistic, megalomaniacal and generally abusive towards his henchmen; and Boskov often gets distracted by his natural bear instincts, which frequently impedes or delays Hector’s global domination schemes.